replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/load-balancers.md

         3. Under the health check drop-down select the health check you created earlier
     6. Create a Frontend Configuration
         1. Set the Network Service Tier per your requirements
-        2. Create an IP address and `Reserve a new static IP address`
+        2. Create an new reserved IP address or use an existing one
         3. Set the port to `6443`
         4. Create the load balancer